yingweiwo

 Absorption, Distribution and Excretion

-Rocuronium is metabolized to a less active metabolite, 17-desacetyl-rocuronium, and is eliminated primarily by the liver.
+Rocuronium bromide is metabolized to the less active metabolite 17-deacetylated rocuronium bromide, which is primarily excreted via the liver.

 Biological Half-Life

-The rapid distribution half-life is 1-2 minutes and the slower distribution half-life is 14-18 minutes.
-Renal impairment has no net effect on half-life, however, half-life is almost doubled in patients with impaired liver function.
+Rapid distribution half-life is 1-2 minutes, and slow distribution half-life is 14-18 minutes.
+Renal impairment has no net effect on the half-life, but the half-life is almost doubled in patients with impaired liver function.

 Toxicity/Toxicokinetics